 However, it’s worth mentioning that the company was acquired by Piano Software Inc. in 2021, for an undisclosed sum.
 We’ll have to wait and see whether this affects the service in the long term.

 Plausible is marketed as a simple, lightweight alternative to Google Analytics.
-Their script is 14 times smaller, which should mean quicker load times, and key information is stored on a single page.
-It’s open-source and available on GitHub, and is committed to giving the user full ownership of their data.
-It’s great if you’d prefer a minimalist approach, and also emails users a weekly report including key stats like “pageviews, visitor numbers, top pages and top referrers for the week.”
+Its script is 14 times smaller, which should mean quicker load times, and key information is stored on a single page.
+It’s open-source and available on GitHub, and is committed to giving users full ownership of their data.

 Fathom Analytics provides “simple, useful website stats” without tracking or storing personal information about its users.
-Instead, it collects data about trends and insights, so there are no ethical ramifications about optimising your website traffic.
-Everything is available via a single screen, and it’s “built on modern, cloud-based technology.”
+Instead, it collects data about trends and insights, so there are no ethical ramifications about optimizing your website traffic.
+Everything is available via a single screen, and it’s “built on modern, cloud-based technology”.